Python (mythology): Versions and interpretations

+Apollo killing Python, 1581 engraving by Virgil Solis for Ovid's Metamorphoses, Book I.

 The politics are conjectural, but the myth reports that Zeus ordered Apollo to purify himself for the sacrilege and instituted the Pythian Games, over which Apollo was to preside, as penance for his act.

 Erwin Rohde wrote that the Python was an earth spirit, who was conquered by Apollo, and buried under the omphalos and that it is a case of one god setting up his temple on the grave of another.

 The priestess of the oracle at Delphi became known as the Pythia, after the place-name Pytho, which Greeks explained as named after the rotting (πύθειν) of the slain serpent's corpse in the strength of Hyperion (day) or Helios (the sun).

-Karl Kerenyi notes that the older tales mentioned two dragons who were perhaps intentionally conflated.
-A female dragon named Delphyne (Δελφύνη; cf. δελφύς, "womb"), and a male serpent Typhon (Τυφῶν; from τύφειν, "to smoke"), the adversary of Zeus in the Titanomachy, who the narrators confused with Python.
+Karl Kerenyi notes that in some early accounts Python is conflated with Typhon, the serpentine monster against whom Zeus fought.
+Other sources confuse him with the female dragon Delphyne; in these accounts, the dragon is said to be dissolved by the sun after its death.

 Python was the good daemon (ἀγαθὸς δαίμων) of the temple as it appears in Minoan religion, but she was represented as a dragon, as often happens in Northern European folklore as well as in the East.

 This myth has been described as an allegory for the dispersal of the fogs and clouds of vapor that arise from ponds and marshes (Python) by the rays of the Sun (the arrows of Apollo).